Jennifer Hrstic

 WORKER

 I offer a gentle, culturally responsive space to process loss, including the silent grief of cultural bereavement, identity shifts, and intergenerational trauma.
-I can help when you feel disconnected from your roots or your community.
+I use ACT and Somatic Awareness when you feel disconnected from your roots or your community.

 Where we live affects how we grieve.